Build and Deploy a Single-Page Web Application¶

 index.html

-file inside the public directory, add a script tag as follows to include theconfig.js
+directory, add a script tag to include theconfig.js

 window.config